sandybhaskar23/AICORE/Airbnb/README.md

 3 different models selected so far.
 With a high learning rate set at 16.
 Adaboost in default setting use DecisionTreeClassifier as default.

-Boosting is known to be use ensembble methods to improve weak learner accuracy.
+Boosting is known to be use ensemble methods to improve weak learner accuracy.
 Looking at the model with the lowest variance between their training and test set I can see Logistic regression tends to overfit the data but also generally have a reasonably higher accuracy than the other model.
 But it does overfit.
-RandomforesClassifier seems to consistenly  rank second for accuracy.
+RandomforestClassifier seems to consistently  rank second for accuracy.
 It was worth exploring boosting with this bagging method.

 Best_model : LogisticRegression